By Gabrielle Gasser EBS STAFF

 The surveillance testing program is an important resource to help keep Big Sky open through the winter season.
 Small businesses are welcome to pick up ten free tests a week to test their employees and are highly encouraged to do so by Big Sky Relief and its partners.

-“It’s an absolutely amazing resource we have access to, I encourage anyone and everyone that’s interested to participate,” said Ciara Wolf, committee chair of Big Sky Relief and V.P. of philanthropy for the Yellowstone Club Community Foundation.
+“It’s an absolutely amazing resource we have access to, I encourage anyone and everyone that’s interested to participate,” said Ciara Wolfe, committee chair of Big Sky Relief and V.P. of philanthropy for the Yellowstone Club Community Foundation.
 “It’s really allowing our community to capture any of the cases from asymptomatic individuals that have tested and allow them to isolate and prevent that spread.
 [The testing program] is in turn, allowing businesses to stay open, and kids get to go back to school, and a lot of the things that are still moving forward.”

 Thus far, over 70 small businesses in Big Sky have participated in the testing program.